 Alyse Thomas, General Member

-Alyse is a fourth year graduate student studying the neurobiology of addiction in John Dani’s laboratory.
+Alyse is a fifth year graduate student studying the neurobiology of addiction in John Dani’s laboratory.
 Her research examines how nicotine and stress interact to increase alcohol consumption.
 Outside of the lab, she enjoys meeting new people and exploring the city.
 Alyse can be contacted at alyset at upenn dot edu.

 Patti Murphy, General Member

-Patti is a first year student interested in using what we know about neuronal injury and disease to design neuroregenerative scaffolds made entirely of living cells.
+Patti is a second year student interested in using what we know about neuronal injury and disease to design neuroregenerative scaffolds made entirely of living cells.
 When she’s not convincing neurons to do what she wants them to do, you can find her swimming, eating and drinking all the things, and being addicted to Hulu.
 Patti can be contacted at patmu at upenn dot edu.

 Ryan Natan, General Member

-Ryan is a fourth year graduate student working in Maria Neimark Geffen’s laboratory toward revealing the cortical circuits involved in auditory perception, adaptation, habituation and novelty detection.
+Ryan is a fifth year graduate student working in Maria Neimark Geffen’s laboratory toward revealing the cortical circuits involved in auditory perception, adaptation, habituation and novelty detection.
 When he’s not DJ-ing for a murine audience, Ryan enjoys stand-up paddle boarding the Schuylkill river, crafting meat infused liquors, and facilitating cultural exchange through couchsurfing.
 Ryan can be contacted at rnatan at med dot upenn dot edu.

 Julia Kahn, General Member

-Julia is a second year in Doug Coulter’s lab, studying how hippocampal circuit dysfunction causes cognitive deficits in epilepsy.
+Julia is a third year in Doug Coulter’s lab, studying how hippocampal circuit dysfunction causes cognitive deficits in epilepsy.
 When she’s not using lasers to make brains glow, she can be found pursuing perfect(ly horrifying) puns, taking absurdly long walks, and trying to feed everyone ever.
 Julia can be contacted at juliabk at mail dot med dot upenn dot edu.

 Andy Moore, General Member

-Andy is a first year student broadly interested in the cellular mechanisms of neurodegeneration.
+Andy is a second year student broadly interested in the cellular mechanisms of neurodegeneration.
 In his free time, he enjoys golfing, watching the Yankees, hanging out with his cats, and playing Quizzo.
 Andy can be contacted at andmoo at mail dot med dot upenn dot edu.